-Barry co-authors Federal Criminal Practice, an 800 page treatise for criminal defense attorneys, and presently serves as a co-chair of the American Bar Association's Criminal Justice Section Sentencing Committee and as a member of the ABA’s Task Force on The Reform of Federal Sentencing for Economic Crimes.
+Barry has significant experience in sentencing, and currently serves as a co-chair of the American Bar Association's Criminal Justice Section Sentencing Committee and as a member of the ABA’s Task Force on The Reform of Federal Sentencing for Economic Crimes.
 Previously, he was a co-chair of the U.S. Sentencing Commission's Practitioners Advisory Group.
-Barry frequently writes and speaks about criminal defense issues, and serves as a criminal law expert for national media organizations.
-The Washington Post referred to Barry as an "expert" on federal sentencing law.
+Barry frequently writes and speaks about sentencing issues, and serves as a sentencing expert for national media organizations.
+The Washington Post recently referred to Barry as an "expert" on federal sentencing law.
+In addition, Barry co-authors Federal Criminal Practice, an 800 page treatise for criminal defense attorneys.

 Barry earned his Bachelor of Arts from Bates College in 1982.
 He earned his law degree, with high honors, in 1985, from George Washington University, where he was a member of Order of the Coif.